-Phoenix of Elder Mountain – I collected some Juniper and have been stringing Juniper beads the last few days, and usually the seeds are hard and you can’t get a needle through it but I thought I would try again.
-Its time consuming but this time I found a batch of junipers trees and I must have picked them just before the seed has hardened and I got to finally sew a row of beads for a few necklaces.
+Phoenix – I collected some Juniper and have been stringing Juniper beads the last few days, and usually the seeds are hard and you can’t get a needle through it but I thought I would try again.
+Its time consuming but this time I found a batch of junipers trees next to Pluto’s Cave (a vent coming off of Mt Shasta) and I must have picked them just before the seed hardened and I got to finally sew a row of beads for a few necklaces.

-I didn’t know, but six months later I would need to drink some Juniper infused water for a detox, which helped me immensely.
+Six months later, I would need to drink some Juniper infused water for a detox, which helped me immensely.
 Its very strong and potent as an herbal medicine.
-Now I have to wait to see if they get dry and crumbly for the necklaces, which is the other issue I have had, once strung.
-They did work out and I have two necklaces that I can now wear during ceremony of healing or self healing.
+Now I have to wait to see if the berries get dry and crumbly for the necklaces, which is the other issue I have had, once strung.
+They did work out ok.

 Síla of the Trees

 Saining with the smoldering Juniper